Big Three (credit rating agencies): Recent downgrades

 In August 2011, S&P downgraded the long-held triple-A rating of US securities.

+On August 1, 2023, Fitch downgraded its credit-rating of United States Treasuries from AAA to AA+, as S&P had twelve years earlier.
+On May 16, 2025, Moody downgraded its United States long-term issuer and senior unsecured ratings to Aa1 from Aaa.

 Since the spring of 2010, one or more of the Big Three relegated Greece, Portugal and Ireland to "junk" status – a move that many EU officials mentioned has accelerated a burgeoning European sovereign-debt crisis.
 In January 2012, amid continued eurozone instability, S&P downgraded nine eurozone countries, stripping France and Austria off their triple-A ratings.

 Overreliance on the Big Three

 A common criticism of the Big Three, and one that was highly linked to bank failure in the 2008 recession, is the dominance the agencies had on the market.
 As the three agencies held 95% of the market share, there was very little room for competition.
 Many feel this was a crucial contributor to the toxic debt-instrument environment that led to the financial downturn.
 In a preliminary exchange of views in the European Parliament Committee on Economic and Monetary Affairs, held in late 2011, it was advocated that more competition should exist amongst rating agencies.
 The belief was that this would diminish conflicts of interest and create more transparent criteria for rating sovereign debt.

 There are over 100 national and regional rating agencies which could issue ratings if they can build up their credibility by meeting the conditions for being registered by European Securities and Markets Authority (ESMA).
 They could also use data from the European Central Bank and the International Monetary Fund to help with their analyses.
 Reliance on the "Big Three" could also be reduced by big companies assessing themselves, MEPs added.

 In November 2013, credit ratings organizations from five countries (CPR of Portugal, CARE Rating of India, GCR of South Africa, MARC of Malaysia, and SR Rating of Brazil) joint ventured to launch ARC Ratings, a new global agency touted as an alternative to the "Big Three".

 With the strategy of business internationalization as instructed by the Chinese central government, the Chinese rating agencies began establishing international branches in Hong Kong since 2012.
 As of 2020, the major Chinese international credit rating agencies are Lianhe Rating Global, China Chengxin (Asia Pacific) and Pengyuan International.
 They are regarded as domestic rivals against the Big Three.

+In 2023, the Indian government's Chief Economic Advisor, V Anantha Nageswaran questioned India's sovereign credit rating of BBB− by S&P and Baa3 by Moody's and called for a review of the big three's rating methods.